How to Start Hand Lettering: Simple Beginner’s Guide

 - Descender: The part of a letter that extends below the baseline.

-- Tail: Just a term for the descending strokes of letters like g, y, and p.
+- Tail: A term for the descending strokes of letters like g, y, and p.

 - Bowl: That round/elliptical shape that makes up letters like a, b, d.